 For S-Mode, MPEG-2 transport stream interface input and output buses are provided (MDI0-7, MDO0-7).
 Control signals MCLKI, MCLKO, MISTRT, MIVAL, MOSTRT, MOVAL are also provided.
 MCLKI runs at the rate at which bytes are offered to the Card on MDI0-7.
-MCLKO runs at the rate at which bytes are offered by the Card on MDO0-7.
+MCLKO runs at the rate at which bytes are offered by the Card on MD00-7.
 For Cards which pass the transport stream through, then MCLKO will in most cases be a buffered version of MCLKI with a small delay.
 For Cards which originate data, for example a detachable front-end or a network connection, then MCLKO may be derived from that data source.
 Figure 7.3-1 shows the relative timing relationship of the data signals associated with the MPEG-2 transport stream interface and MCLKI, MCLKO, and Table 7.3-1 gives limits to these timing relationships.
 Note that the specification for output timing limits can normally be met easily by generating the output from the falling edge of MCLKO.
-There is no specification for delay between MCLKI and MCLKO.
-In the case of a Card providing its own MCLKO, they may not even be the same frequency.
-Both MCLKI and MCLKO SHALL be continuous.
+There is no specification for delay between MCLKI and MCLKO SHALL be continuous.
 It is not intended that burst clocking should be employed.
 Bursty data is handled by the appropriate use of MIVAL and MOVAL.